grdspcht/ggret/paper/paper.md

 ```
 # Summary

 The evolutionary relationships of biological entities are most often represented with phylogenetic trees.
 Phylogenetic trees consist of branches (or edges) representing direct lines of descents or genetic flow from ancestor to offspring (i.e. lineages), and nodes representing evolutionary "splits" through which a parental lineage gives rise to multiple child lineages.
 This vertical model of evolution has provided immense insights into the evolutionary history and processes underlying observed biological diversity.
 However, it fails to account for "horizontal" modes of evolution, whereby genetic material can be exchanged between contemporaneous organisms through a variety of mechanism across the tree of life [@arnold2022horizontal; @keeling2024horizontal; @perez2015recombination].
 In recent years, advances in sequencing technologies and computational methods have made it increasingly possible to integrate horizontal evolutionary events into reticulated phylogenetic trees (or phylogenetic networks; @huson_application_2006).
-While phylogenetic networks have the potential to provide more comprehensive and accurate evolutionary pictures for many biological groups, the development of specific tools is required for their manipulation and visualization.
+While phylogenetic networks have the potential to provide more comprehensive and accurate evolutionary pictures for many biological groups, the development of specific tools is required for their manipulation and visualisation.

 # Statement of need
+\texttt{ggret} is an R package for the visualisation of tree-based phylogenetic networks (i.e. phylogenetic trees with additional horizontal edges).
+The R language is commonly used for phylogenetic analysis and visualisation with packages such as ape and ggtree providing important functionalities for phylogenetic research (\cite{paradis_ape_2019, yu_ggtree_2017}). \texttt{ggret} builds up on these functionalities by extending \texttt{ggtree} with methods for handling tree-based phylogenetic networks while maintaining compatibility between the packages.

 `ggret` is an R package for the visualisation of tree-based phylogenetic networks (i.e. phylogenetic trees with additional horizontal edges).
 The R language is commonly used for phylogenetic analysis and visualisation with packages such as `ape` and `ggtree` providing important functionalities for phylogenetic research [@paradis_ape_2019; @yu_ggtree_2017]. `ggret` builds up on these functionalities by extending `ggtree` with methods for handling tree-based phylogenetic networks while maintaining compatibility between the packages.
+Additionally, it enables the user to parse data formats for phylogenetic networks (extended Newick and NEXUS) and handle associated metadata via `treedata` objects.

 # Usage

 `ggret` is available on [GitHub](https://github.com/grdspcht/ggret) and can be installed by using `remotes'` `install_github` function.

+\# Install from GitHub

+if (!requireNamespace("remotes", quietly=TRUE))

+install.packages("remotes")

+remotes::install_github("grdspcht/ggret", dependencies = TRUE, build_vignettes = TRUE)

 ``` r
 # Install from GitHub